 It is true that certain OT atrocities are still an abomination to God today.
 Examples would be homosexuality, adultery or fornication (unfaithfulness and sex outside a marriage).
 The determining factor materializes in what prophetic image is portrayed, the principle, the precept, what it teaches, the message it portrays.
 The image we, as His children in Christ, reflect to the world – our re-presentation.

-An example of how we perceive things different than from how God sees it [with unrenewed minds, not re-born]; can be studied in the paper “Apparent Controversies in The Bible”.
-Perhaps consider also reading the other papers by the author for more discussion on accurately knowing Christ.
+An example of how we perceive things different than from how God sees it [with unrenewed minds, not re-born]; can be studied in the meditation “Apparent Controversies in The Bible”.
+Perhaps consider also reading the other meditations by the author for more discussion on accurately knowing Christ.

 So then, will we see that, whilst many customs still stand today, are many other specific little details [acts, objects, rituals, ceremonies, traditions] not the issue and so not applicable today.
 This is one of the good reasons why discernment [Holy Spirit as Guide] in our NT dispensation is necessary today.
 Jesus Christ provided for, and the Father sent His Spirit to permanently indwell the NT believer in Christ (Jn 14:26; Rom 8:11-17).
 We can, by ignorance or rebellion [pride], not allow this, by resisting Holy Spirit to continuously indwell us.
 The result will then pretty much be similar to OT people who could only have His power, glory and Light inside for specific tasks at specific times only but not permanently.
 The better covenant [promise of the Messiah Who would instate a better way], is intended to have His Spirit within us [and us in Him] permanently [without interruption].
 Remember that God [Love] never manipulates.
 He guides, shows, speak, admonishes, teaches [loves] the believer in Jesus Christ.
 Actually, He so loved the world…